nonameshere3803/players_guide/content/Charting the New World/Yggdrasil/Regions of Yggdrasil/index.md

 ---
-title: Regions of Osh'Khadera
+title: Regions of Yggdrasil
-description: an overview of the regions of Osh'khadera
+description: an overview of the regions of Yggdrasil
-draft: false
 tags:
   - places
-  - regions
+  - region
-  - Osh'Khadera
+  - Yggdrasil
 ---

 TODO: 1–2 sentences of orientation (optional).
 Delete this line if you want it ultra-minimal.